 INSPIRATION AND CREATIVE SOLUTIONS…

 It has long been known that sleeping on a problem serves us well.
-In the dream domain of REM sleep we are freed from conventions and constraints.
+In the dream domain of REM sleep we are freed from conventions and constraints on our thinking.
 The mind is given free rein to play with outlandish scenarios, and consider the task or situation in abstract ways.

 Sleep brings enormous value to problem solving, not only lending novel insights and alternative perspectives on the problem, but also conjuring up less intuitive prospective solutions.
 This is important, as in many instances the best solution differs to what is more immediately obvious.